shizmob/smol/README.md

   -l LIB, --library LIB
                         libraries to link against
-  -L DIR, --libdir DIR  directories to search libraries in -s, --hash16          Use 16-bit (BSD) hashes instead of 32-bit djb2 hashes.
-Implies -fuse-dnload-loader -n, --nx              Use NX (i.e. don't use RWE pages).
+  -L DIR, --libdir DIR  directories to search libraries in -s, --hash16          Use 16-bit (BSD2) hashes instead of 32-bit djb2 hashes.
+Implies -fuse-dnload-loader.
+Only usable for 32-bit output.
+  -c, --crc32c          Use Intel's crc32 intrinsic for hashing.
+Implies -fuse-dnload-loader.
+Conflicts with `--hash16'.
+  -n, --nx              Use NX (i.e. don't use RWE pages).
 Costs the size of one phdr, plus some extra bytes on i386.
-  -d, --det             Make the order of imports deterministic (default: just use whatever binutils throws at us) -fuse-interp          Include a program interpreter header (PT_INTERP).
+  -d, --det             Make the order of imports deterministic (default: just use whatever binutils throws at us) -fno-use-interp       Don't include a program interpreter header (PT_INTERP).
 If not enabled, ld.so has to be invoked manually by the end user.
-  -falign-stack         Align the stack before running user code (_start).
+  -fno-align-stack      Don't align the stack before running user code (_start).
 If not enabled, this has to be done manually.
-Costs 1 byte.
+Frees 1 byte.
   -fuse-nx              Don't use one big RWE segment, but use separate RW and RE ones.
 Use this to keep strict kernels (PaX/grsec) happy.
 Costs at least the size of one program header entry.
   -fuse-dnload-loader   Use a dnload-style loader for resolving symbols, which doesn't depend on nonstandard/undocumented ELF and ld.so features, but is slightly larger.
 If not enabled, a smaller custom loader is used which assumes
                         glibc.
-  -fskip-zero-value     Skip an ELF symbol with a zero address (a weak symbol) when parsing libraries at runtime.
+  -fno-skip-zero-value  Don't skip an ELF symbol with a zero address (a weak symbol) when parsing libraries at runtime.
 Try enabling this if you're experiencing sudden breakage.
-However, many libraries don't use weak symbols, so this doesn't
+However, many libraries don't use weak symbols, so this
-                        often pose a problem.
-Costs ~5 bytes.
+                        doesn't often pose a problem.
+Frees ~5 bytes.
   -fuse-dt-debug        Use the DT_DEBUG Dyn header to access the link_map, which doesn't depend on nonstandard/undocumented ELF and ld.so features.
 If not enabled, the link_map is accessed using data leaked to the entrypoint by ld.so,
                         which assumes glibc.
 Costs ~10 bytes.
   -fuse-dl-fini         Pass _dl_fini to the user entrypoint, which should be done to properly comply with all standards, but is very often not needed at all.
 Costs 2 bytes.